Teaching Ratings¶

 plt.show()

-Does average age differ by tenure?¶
+Does the average age vary by tenure?¶

-tenure_age_mean = df.groupby('tenure')["age"].mean()
+tenure_age_mean = df_subset.groupby('tenure')["age"].mean().round(2)

 print(tenure_age_mean)